zilinissleepin/freqtrade/docs/strategy-callbacks.md

 This callback has no meaning in the trade cycle context and is only used for charting purposes.

 The strategy can then return a list of `AnnotationType` objects to be displayed on the chart.
-Depending on the content returned - the chart can display horizontal areas, vertical areas, or boxes.
+Depending on the content returned - the chart can display horizontal areas, vertical areas, boxes or lines.

-The full object looks like this:
+### Annotation types

+Currently two types of annotations are supported, `area` and `line`.

+#### Area

 ``` json
 {